CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 part of CGNS itself.

 CGNS is passive.
-It does not initiate action and cannot "push" information into the applications codes or "pull" information out.
-Rather, the codes must request the information they seek and store the information they produce.
+It does not initiate action and cannot "push" information into the application codes or "pull" information out.
+Instead, the codes must request the information they seek and store the information they produce.
 The applications must be launched by a user who organizes the location and content of the database.
 The process and sequence of events remain under user control.
-Thus CGNS facilitates, but does not incorporate, the development of batch or interactive environments designed to control the CFD process.
+Thus, CGNS facilitates, but does not incorporate, the development of batch or interactive environments designed to control the CFD process.